ethankennerly/Entitas-VisualDebugging-System-Flow/README.md

         1. [x] Each system is translucent by playing an animation, which represents the system has not been executed yet.
         1. [x] Flow observer searches through debug systems for systems.
             1. [x] For each system, observer adds event to the collector's groups.
-    1. [ ] In hierarchy window, engineer clicks `Debug System Flow Observer`.
+    1. [x] In hierarchy window, engineer clicks `Debug System Flow Observer`.
         1. [x] Entitas entity game objects are located at "No System".
         1. [x] Engineer plays game and triggers a system to execute an entity.
 For example in Deadly Diver, click a location on screen.
             1. [x] Debug system flow observer moves entity game object to the system game objects.
             1. [x] Debug system makes system sprite opaque by playing an animation.
             1. [x] Over time, system animation gradually fades.
-            1. [ ] Similarly, entity animates when executed.
+            1. [x] Likewise, entity animates when executed.
+            1. [x] System observer acquires entity behaviour as parent.
-            1. [ ] Debug system flow observer draws debug line with two halves.
+            1. [x] Debug system flow observer draws debug line from entity's current position to system.
             1. [ ] Debug system writes on line near destination the name of the entity at the time of transition.
-    1. [ ] Engineer edits positions of systems to read the diagram.
-        1. [ ] Lines redraw to new positions.
-        1. [ ] Texts snap to new positions.
-        1. [ ] Engineer selects menu `Tools / Entitas / Visual Debugging / System Flow / Save Prefab`
-        1. [ ] Engineer adds and removes systems.
-        1. [ ] Next time, those systems will appear at those locations.
-        1. [ ] Removed systems disappear and are skipped.
-        1. [ ] Overflowing systems are added downscreen from last system.

 Coding style follows Entitas-CSharp.